Fody/NullGuard/README.md

         }

         // Null checking works for automatic properties too.
+        // Default in explicit mode is nullable public string NullProperty { get; set; }

-        // can only be applied to a whole property [NotNull]
+        // NotNull can be applied to a whole property [NotNull]
         public string SomeProperty { get; set; }

-        // can be applied to a whole property public string NullProperty { get; set; }
+        // or just the getter by overwriting the set method, [NotNull]

-        // Just the setter is not supported in explicit mode :-( public string NullPropertyOnSet { get; set; }
+        public string NullPropertyOnSet { get; [param: AllowNull] set; }

+        // or just the setter.by overwriting the get method.
+        [NotNull]
-        // Just the getter is not supported in explicit mode :-( public string NullPropertyOnGet { get; set; }
+        public string NullPropertyOnGet { [return: AllowNull] get; set; }

 You may use the `[NotNull]` attribute defined in JetBrains.Anntotations, or simply define your own.